valdelaseras/pedestal/README.md

 #### Responsive content reversal
 Sometimes you need to reverse the position of adjacent columns.
-Consider the scenario where you might have a paragraph of text and a graph image you want to show after the accompanying paragraph but on devices with a large screen, for whatever reason, you want to show the graph to the left and the text on the right.
+Consider the scenario where you might have a paragraph of text and a graph you want to show after the paragraph.
+On devices with a large screen, for whatever reason, you want to show the graph to the left and the text on the right: the reverse of the normal flow of a template with two nested sibling columns.
 Not a problem!

 Of course we are going to build for mobile first ;) so all you really have to do is add the `reverse-on-desktop` class to the parent column, which will reverse your columns at your `$breakpoint` and above.